 Q: How often will I need to refill my humidifier?

 A: Most portable humidifiers will need to be refilled once every 24 hours if you plan to use it continuously throughout the day and night.
-Select models, such as the Pure Guardian 72-Hour Ultrasonic Humidifier and some large console humidifiers, provide continuous humidification for more than 24 hours per refill.
+Select models, provide continuous humidification for more than 24 hours per refill.
 If you use your humidifier intermittently, you'll need to refill it less often.

 Q: Can I use hard water to fill my humidifier?